Last Updated on: by

 - The chromatin is further classified into heterochromatin and euchromatin based on the functions.
 The former type is a highly condensed, transcriptionally inactive form, mostly present adjacent to the nuclear membrane.
 On the other hand, euchromatin is a delicate, less condensed organization of chromatin, which is found abundantly in a transcribing cell.

 Besides the nucleolus, the nucleus contains a number of other non-membrane-delineated bodies.
-These include Cajal bodies, Gemini of coiled bodies, polymorphic interphase karyosomal association (PIKA), promyelocytic leukaemia (PML) bodies, paraspeckles, and splicing speckles.
+These include Cajal bodies, Gemini of coiled bodies, polymorphic interphase karyosome association (PIKA), promyelocytic leukemia (PML) bodies, paraspeckles, and splicing speckles.